ncuesta/Clinner/README.md

             echo 'Something didn\'t work as expected...';
         }

-        // There's also a factory method that allows to make best use of the fluent API echo \Clinner\Command\Command::create('ls')
+        // There's also a factory method that allows
+        // to make best use of the fluent API echo Command::create('ls')
             ->run()
             ->getOutput();
 ```